PTSD and Trauma Therapy in Louisville, KY

 What is Posttraumatic Stress Disorder (PTSD)?

-Posttraumatic stress disorder (PTSD) is a mental health diagnosis that is typically caused by a significant traumatic event such as experiencing a destructive hurricane or other natural disaster, witnessing a school shooting or other terrorist act, or being a victim of sexual, physical, or mental abuse.
+Posttraumatic stress disorder (PTSD) is a mental health diagnosis that is typically caused by a significant traumatic event such as experiencing a destructive hurricane or other natural disasters, witnessing a school shooting or other terrorist act, or being a victim of sexual, physical, or mental abuse.
 The traumatic event can either be actual or threatened.

 Although PTSD can be associated with post-war symptoms, it does not only affect war veterans.
 Anyone can experience PTSD, which affects about 3.5 percent of U.S. adults annually with one in 11 people typically diagnosed with this disorder sometime in their life.
 PTSD affects twice as many women as men.